syotams/servers/README.md

 ## Just an example of how to implement PubSub and Cache servers
-The project is in it's early stages, although bith servers are working properly, there are improvements to make
+The project in it's early stages, although both servers are working properly, there are improvements to make

 ### TODO
 - [ ] Add acknowledge support